 The pair argued all the time on set.

 But she has never said anything bad about Patrick.
-In interviews she has even praised him for helping her with the dance steps, and has also said, at different times: “He was really strong and he was very protective and his heart was very much in it,” and “He was a great dancer and he was fearless.”
+In interviews, she has even praised him for helping her with the dance steps.
+She has also said: “He was really strong, and he was very protective, and his heart was very much in it,” and “he was a great dancer, and he was fearless.”

 And Patrick went on to say, years later, that Jennifer had done a “truly phenomenal job” and that “in many ways, she made the movie.”

 Their on-set relationship might not have been paradise, but their tension-chemistry worked for the movie.
 Dirty Dancing is considered an ’80s classic.

 The co-stars worked together for: 43 days (1986)